Voitheia/red_team_scoring/README.md

 # Red Team Scoring

-Ansible python api state collection with a FastAPI frontend and SQLModel backend to facilitate quantitative red team scoring in CDE.
+Ansible python api state collection with a React frontend, FastAPI backend, and a SQLModel(SQLite) database to facilitate quantitative red team scoring in CDE.
 Queries boxes for status of IOCs to determine a team's score.

 ## File structure
 ```